sawsbuck/RethoughtPhysicsEngine/README.md

 # RethoughtPhysicsEngine
-A 2D Physics Engine That simulates Newtonian Physics and various problems
+A 2D Physics Engine That simulates Newtonian Physics and various physics-based problems and solving too.